Get that Linux feeling - on Windows

 Additionally, if that file contains

-disable, this service is completely disabled for all that maintainer's pushes.
+disable, this service is completely disabled for all of that maintainer's pushes.

 Build service tokens